WRITING YOUR LEGACY

-All are welcome to legacy writing, both the young at heart and the old souls!
+All are welcome . . . both the young at heart and old souls!

 The instructor, Kimberly Crum enjoyed a social work career before she became a creative writer.
 She listened to people’s stories then, as now.
 After ten years teaching undergraduate composition and literature at Spalding University, Kim started her business Shape & Flow Writing Instruction.
 There she teaches memoir and personal essay to aspiring writers who want to tell true stories, for posterity or publication.
 Kim has published in journalistic, literary, and academic venues.
 She is the co-editor with writer and educator Bonnie Omer Johnson, of The Boom Project: Voices of a Generation—a collection of essays, poems, fiction and short memoir by the Baby Boom Generation of the Ohio River Valley.
 This book contains many fine examples of literary legacy writing and is available at Amazon, Carmichael’s, the Louisville Free Public Library and through the book website—theboomprojectbook.com

-Inquire or enroll for a seminar, workshop, or individual coaching by contacting Kimberly Crum at email@example.com
+Inquire or enroll directly to Kimberly Crum at email@example.com